ErpNetDocs/dev/security/trusted-applications.md

 This is the application identifier.
 It is passed as parameter by the applications, when they claim who they are in front of the ERP Instance.

-Should be unique for the @erp-instance.
+The Application URI should be unique for the @erp-instance.
-Preferably, this should be globally unique, so that the application can be listed in a marketplace.
+Preferably, it should be globally unique, so that the application can be listed in a marketplace.
 Use short, concise identifier.
 This will appear in logs and other files.
 Avoid non-latin and special characters.